jarrettmeyer/mvcflashmessages/readme.md

 - **Version** &mdash; Update version.
 Invoke with `Invoke-psake Version @{ "version" = "a.b.c" }`.
 This will update the version in both the `AssemblyInfo.cs` and the `MvcFlashMessages.nuspec` files.
 - **NUnit** &mdash; Compile a debug build and run the [NUnit](http://nunit.org) tests.
-- **Pack** &mdash; Create a new NuGet package.
+- **CreatePackage** &mdash; Create a new NuGet package.
+The `MvcFlashMessages.*.nupkg` will be placed in the `nuget` folder.

 ## Usage

 To use flash messages in your project, first add the NuGet package.
-From your controller, you can add a success message.
+From your controller, you can add a flash message with the following key and value.

     public ActionResult MyAction()
 	{